Clerks Details

 • Representing parties where there has been a decision to exclude a pupil (or where such a decision is anticipated).

-• Considering the law on pupil admissions.
+• Considering and advising on the law on pupil admissions.

-• In a safeguarding context Jim has experience advising schools, teachers, and local authorities of their respective rights and duties.
+In a regulatory context, Jim has experience of considering challenges to licensing decisions made by Ofsted.
+In a safeguarding context, Jim has experience advising schools, teachers, and local authorities of their respective rights and duties.

 Recent notable cases: